 Professional hand knotting of pearls and beads * Pearl cleaning * Custom designs

-I will be going on summer break May 24 - June 8 2017 and will not be taking pearl restringing orders during that time.
+I will be on vacation July 6-July 22, 2017 and will not be doing pearl restringing during that time.

 Prices / Sending Me Your Jewelry / Stringing / Clasp Attachment / Time / Lengthening & Shortening / Pearl Cleaning / Evaluating Your Pearls / Guarantee & Terms / Jewelry Repair / Contact / Testimonials & Photos